 To that end, here's a quick lexicon of what computer programmers generally mean when they're talking about how hard some problem is, starting with the most extreme:

 The man most commonly regarded as the 'father' of computer science is the English mathematician, Alan Turing.
 Turing did a lot of work in World War II helping the Allies break the German military ciphers.
 To reward him, the British Government convicted him of gross indecency after the war (he was homosexual), took away his security clearance and put him on hormone therapy.
 His death not long after is generally accepted as suicide.

 Anyway.
-Turing's most famous contribution to computer science is the Church-Turing Thesis.
-This describes a theoretical device called a Universal Turing Machine that is both capable of solving any computational problem that could be represented as an algorithm, and of emulating any other device that solves computational problems.
+Turing's most famous contribution to computer science is the Turing Machine.
+This is a theoretical device that is both capable of solving any computational problem that could be represented as an algorithm, and of emulating any other device that solves computational problems.

 Anything that can be (deterministically) mechanically computed can be computed by a Turing machine.
 Anything that performs deterministic mechanical computations is really just a Turing machine.
 Engineers speak of computer hardware or programming languages that have this full range of computation as being "Turing complete".

 In this framework, the word 'impossible' has a definite meaning.
 A problem is impossible if its solution can not be computed by a Turing machine.